benjamindraper1996/CI_PP1_MyRigs/README.md

 - People looking for a themed computer for their child.
 - People who are looking for an easy and jargon free service.

+### User Requirements and Expectations

+- An Intuitive and accessible navigation system.
+- Easily find relevant information relating to the company and the products.
+- All links work as expected and functions perform their tasks correctly.
+- Presentation is in line with the company guidelines and the website is visually appealing on all screen sizes.
+- Easy access to contact information.
+- Easy to read Headings to draw attention to the areas of interest to the customer.
+- Accessibility features.

 # MY RIGS